smariotti/Valheim/TrophyHuntMod/Package/README.md

 ## Change Log
+v0.10.13
+- Fixed numerous bugs in Trophy Pacifist
+    - Modified the way Thrall incoming and outgoing damage is calculated
+	- Adrenaline builds faster and decays slower when you have thralls
+	- the Shaman heal buff shows up on your thralls as a white square in their buff bar
+	- punching, woodcutting mining could hurt mobs

+	- Some thralls don't uncharm and show empty charm bars
+	- After going through a portal, some thralls aren't darkened
+	- Mini map pins are not moving/updating for all thralls
+	- /showpath seems broken now for everyone
+	- night spawned thralls despawn at daytime without telling you
+	- Pacifist button on Menu gets confused

+v0.10.12
+- Oops!
+Uploaded the wrong one to Thunderstore.
+Version bumped to 0.10.12.
+- Added some debug instrumentation

 v0.10.11
 - Fixed BiomeBonus reporting to Tracker for game modes that use Biome Bonus (sorry JV!)
 - Lots of Pacifist changes